taearls/space_clones/README.md

 -- User will be able to see if they have beaten the high score and how many enemies are remaining before the level's mothership while playing.

--- Like in Space Invaders, each level will feature an array of descending enemy ships which will move left to right as they descend.
+-- Like in Space Invaders, each level features an array of descending enemy ships which will move left to right as they descend.
 Each enemy will disintegrate with one hit.
 Once all enemies are defeated, a mothership will appear that takes more hits to defeat.

--- As the player progresses, each level will increase the speed of the enemy ships, increasing the difficulty of the game.
+-- As the player progresses, each level increases the speed of the enemy ships, increasing the difficulty of the game.

 -- Each defeated enemy ship will increment the player's score by a set value, with the mothership incrementing it by an increased amount.